GIFTED AND TALENTED INFORMATION

 Possessions of these talents and gifts, or the potential for their development, will be evidenced through an interaction of above average (1) intellectual ability, (2) task commitment and/or motivation, and (3) creative ability.

 To provide a differentiated educational program, which will cause each student to strive to reach his potential

 To help each student gain a realistic and healthy self-concept ~ realizing his strengths, weaknesses, and potentialities

 To instill in students those skills and processes which encourage life-long learning with an emphasis on responsibility to self and society

 To provide a wide range of opportunities and experiences that allow students to explore individual interests, experiment, take risks, and produce creative products

 To emphasize the pursuit of individual success and excellence

-RUSSELLVILLE SCHOOL DISTRICT POLICY STATEMENT GIFTED & TALENTED PROGRAM ATTENDANCE AND REGULAR CLASSROOM WORK
+RUSSELLVILLE SCHOOL DISTRICT POLICY STATEMENT GIFTED & TALENTED PROGRAM ATTENDANCE AND ON-LEVEL CLASSROOM WORK

 Gifted and talented students in the Russellville School District shall not be held accountable for every assignment given in the regular classroom when students are attending G/T classes.
 Students may, however, be held accountable for the concept developed in the regular classroom during their attendance in G/T. It is important to remember that the G/T program is academic-based and, as a result, requires considerable effort on the student’s part.